How to stop nuisance calls

 If you recognise the sender, or the text was sent to you by a shortcode (a number that's usually only 5 digits long), you can reply to the text with the word 'STOP'.

 This will tell the sender you don't want to get any more text messages.
-You shouldn't be charged for this.
+You should not be charged for this.

-If the text message is from an unknown sender or an organisation you don't recognise, don't reply.
+If the text message is from an unknown sender or an organisation you do not recognise, do not reply.
 This might confirm to the sender that your number is active and you might end up getting more messages.

 Instead, report the spam text to your network operator by forwarding the text to 7726.